rlinslab/rlinslab.github.io/software.md

 ---

 {% include base_path %}
-Here you will find a list of software we have developed or participated in the development
+Here you will find a list of software we have developed or participated in the development, including force field implementations

 [PBEE - Protein Binding Energy Estimator](https://github.com/chavesejf/PBEE)
 ======